Aragas/Bannerlord.MBOptionScreen/docs/articles/MCMv4/mcmv4-migrating-from-mcmv3.md

 ### Notable changes:
 * MCMv4 depends on Bannerlord.Harmony, Bannerlord.ButterLib and Bannerlord.UIExtenderEx.
 * Dropped MCM's dependency injection abstraction in favor of Microsoft.DependencyInjection that ButterLib provides.
-* Dropped support for MBOv1/MBOv2/MCMv2
 * Added support for MCMv3

 * FluentAPI now supports Presets.
 * PerCharacter settings are replaced by PerSave.
+They are stored in the save file itself.
+When MCM is removed, the save file will still be playable.
+Basically, they do not brick the saves.
 * BaseSettings.Format was renamed to BaseSettings.FormatType.
 * Added new field BaseSettings.DiscoveryType that replaces BaseSettings.Discoverer.
 * Removed BaseSettings.GetSettingPropertyGroups and BaseSettings.GetUnsortedSettingPropertyGroups.
 Use BaseSettingsExtensions.